Chicago Microphthalmia and Anophthalmia Lawsuits

 Treatment of Anophthalmia and Microphthalmia

-- Fitting a child with an artificial eye.
+- Fitting a child with an artificial eye

 Special Doctors Can Help

-Special eye doctors are often required for thorough treatment of microphthalmia and anophthalmia:
+Specialized eye doctors are often required for thorough treatment of microphthalmia and anophthalmia:

-- Opthalmologists, who are specially-trained eye doctors.
+- Ophthalmologists, who are specially trained eye doctors

 Medical Malpractice Lawsuits for Microphthalmia and Anophthalmia